Steps to Become an RCTC Student

 1. Apply to Rochester Community and Technical College (RCTC)

-We encourage you to apply for admission up to one full year prior to the semester you plan to enroll at RCTC.
-Early applicants get first priority for testing and registration.
+We encourage you to apply for admission up to one full year before the semester you plan to enroll at RCTC.
+Early applicants get priority for testing and registration.
 There is NO application fee at RCTC!

 NOTE: International Student Application deadlines are different than the deadlines stated above.
 Please refer to the International Student application page for more specific information.